coderneeha/llm_sandbox/README.md

-# LLM Sandbox
+# LLM Playground: Building and Training Language Models from Scratch

-A personal learning space where I'm teaching myself how to build LLMs from scratch step by step.
+A personal learning space where I'm teaching myself how to build LLMs from scratch, step by step.

 ---